Aurakiel/Random-Adventure/README.md

 # **Random Adventure**

+## Project Notes 02/18/2025

+> Had a little time before work to do some more clean up in the main.
+> Moved some blocks of narration to their own functions and created an
+> insert_line function to break up input prompts from the narration.
+> Didn't break anything in the process.

 ## Project Notes 02/17/2025

 > Update 2: Created a file to store the functions.
 Made a couple new